ramer479/raghu-Glue-assessment/README.md

 - Snippets are added to the : https://github.com/ramer479/raghu-emesa-assessment/tree/main/images/Datapipeline Flow

 **Features I would like to Add in Data pipeline**
+- *Automate this file based Glue trigger for Any File*
 - Set up an RDS for metadata , where Primary key is the s3 bucket and key.
-Metadata has cols such as - glue_job_name, target_database, target_table, glue_arguments
-- Based on RDS key, we can extract the above parameters and Automate the glue job for *ANY FILE*
+  * Metadata has cols such as - glue_job_name, target_database, target_table, glue_arguments.
+Based on RDS key, we can extract the parameters and pass on to the Glue Job
-- AWS Cloudformation template for all resources used
+- *AWS Cloudformation template* or terraform for all resources
+- Tightened Permission groups for security

 ## 2.Build and deploy an API-endpoint to query the data